0xPolycode/whitepaper-klaster/whitepaper.md

 4) The full nodes respond with a `Transaction Quote`, which contains:
     1) Information on the transactions being executed
     2) Information on how much the node will charge the user to execute the entire bundle.
-    3) Expiry period information - setting the latest UTC timestamp until which the node is willing to execute the transaction with the terms offered.
+    3) Maximum block height for every `UserOp` the node has received.
+This sets the block height for every commited transaction, after which - if the node hasn't executed the transaction - it will get slashed.

 5) The Light Node gathers all of the quotes and uses some strategy to select the best quote.
 It can be based on price, reputation, expiry time, etc...
 It forwards this quote to the dApp/Wallet